Best practices for defining a cloud monitoring strategy The cloud shared responsibility model for IaaS, PaaS and SaaS

 Cloud capacity management is critical to an effective IT strategy.
 It gives developers, IT teams and DevOps engineers the insights they need to ensure that their workloads have the required resources.
 At the same time, it lessens the risk that workloads will become overprovisioned in ways that waste money and add unnecessary management overhead.

-Why the cloud needs capacity management
+Why cloud capacity planning and management are crucial

 Screenshot of Azure cost management tool